sellisttg/AVP/readme.md

 2. Held daily scrum meetings at the same time and place with visibility of the Kanban task board
 3. Team co-location with visible persona's with clearly identified roles and goals
 4. Sprint Demo for review and to gather feedback from Product Owner and proxy users based on personas
-5. Sprint Retrospectives to help coarse correct the process
+5. Sprint Retrospectives to help course correct the process
 ###k.
 Created a prototype that works on multiple devices, and presents a responsive design;
 ###l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);
 List of Open Source Software